On this page:

 This example gives the name and years between which each person attended the school.
 Looking at a "family name" it might be possible to assertain the names from particular generations.
 It might also be possible to work out birth dates, which is a link back to the registry birth index.

-- Who do you think you are?.
-[Australia] series 5.
+- Who do you think you are?
+March 2015 issue

-- Major new resource : Ancestry Library, is now available from internet PCs within our libraries.
+- Major resource : Ancestry Library, is also available from internet PCs within our libraries.
 Contains millions of records accessible in one powerful search.

 Now includes NZ Electoral Rolls 1853-1981, NZ Army WWI Nominal Rolls, 1914-1918, NZ Naturalisations 1843-1981, England & Wales BDMs 1530-2005, Australia Cemetery Index, 1808-2007, UK Census records 1841-1901, European lists and records, and is particularly strong in US and Canadian sources.